 Should your tour be re-entering a country, please ensure that you have a multiple entry visa that allows this.
 Some countries have a visa on arrival service which can be more convenient and cheaper.
 However, for peace of mind and to speed up the border crossing process, Encounters Travel advises that you to get your visas prior to your trip if possible.

-Due to the nature of the overland trip, the majority of your meals will be cooked by our cook and eaten beside the vehicle.
+Due to the nature of the overland trip, the majority of your meals will be cooked by our crew and eaten beside the vehicle.
 Meals will not normally be eaten within the accommodation.
 The reason we run our trips in this way is that we feel it fits in better with this type of trip and it also helps to keep our prices competitive with other companies offering similar tours.

-Breakfast: As breakfast is served very early in the morning (if there is driving or activities to be done) it is a simple but filling breakfast: Tea and coffee, breads and spreads, cereals, yoghurts, fruits and on occasion, when there is time for a later breakfast, guides will serve a hot breakfast of scrambled eggs, porridge, bacon or beans.
+Breakfast: As breakfast is served very early in the morning (if there is driving or activities to be done) it is a simple but filling breakfast: Tea and coffee, breads and spreads, cereals, yoghurts, fruits and on occasion, when there is time for a later breakfast, we'll will serve a hot breakfast of scrambled eggs, porridge, bacon or beans.

 Lunch: Lunch is generally served at a picnic spot next to the road en route to a destination.
-As the guides only have approximately 45 minutes to get everyone off the truck, prepare lunch and then get everyone back on the truck again, lunches consist of sandwiches and salads (rice salad, pasta salad, tuna salad and green salad) which are quick and easy to prepare but which are quite filling.
+As the tour leaders only have approximately 45 minutes to get everyone off the truck, prepare lunch and then get everyone back on the truck again, lunches consist of sandwiches and salads (rice salad, pasta salad, tuna salad and green salad) which are quick and easy to prepare but which are quite filling.
 They do have meal plans which they should stick to, to ensure that there is variety on a day to day basis.

-Dinner: This is when the guides get time to prepare a delicious meal and they focus on a substantial protein, vegetable and carbohydrate dinner.
+Dinner: This is when your crew get time to prepare a delicious meal and they focus on a substantial protein, vegetable and carbohydrate dinner.
 We serve traditional cuisine consisting of braais (BBQ), potjie (stew), bobotie (mince), spaghetti and fish and chicken dishes.
 All meals (on both accommodated and camping tours) that are included in the itinerary are prepared at the full service adventure truck.
 This is a unique adventure in itself where you get to dine under the stars with your new found friends and experience the real sights and sounds of Africa!

 International Flights: We want to give you as much flexibility as possible when it comes to booking your holiday with us.
 So, to take account of people living in different places and with varying travel plans, except on some Escorted Tours and package promotions, we don’t include your international flights in the main tour price.
 We are however very happy to suggest flights to go with the tour.
 Please contact us with your preferred dates and departure airport and we’ll give you a selection of airlines, times and fares to choose from.